Five months ago, we asked Felix subscribers which service we could add that would most make a difference to their lives.

 When people would rather avoid their issues than talk to a doctor in person, clearly mental health is ripe for exactly this shift in perspective.

 So, by adding a little discretion and a lot of convenience to the experience, we hope to help overcome the stigmas that prevent people needing mental health treatment from making their lives better.

-> In this first phase we’re enabling people with existing prescriptions to renew with Felix, to take the inconvenience out of mental health medication renewal.
+In this first phase we’re enabling people with existing prescriptions to renew with Felix, to take the inconvenience out of mental health treatment renewal.

-> If this applies to you, simply take the online assessment to let the Felix healthcare practitioner know about your prescription, get them up to speed on your symptoms, then we’ll be able to start
+If this applies to you, simply take the online assessment to let the Felix healthcare practitioner know about your prescription, get them up to speed on your symptoms, then we’ll be able to start

 But this is just the start.
 We know that medication is only part of the mental health equation.

 There’s a lot more to come.
 Initially we’re offering prescription renewals and delivery, but will expand the service to offer a more holistic approach to mental health.

 So stay tuned for more news as we continue our journey to offer more accessible mental health treatment.

 The views expressed here are those of the author and, as with the rest of the content on Health Guide, are not a substitute for professional medical advice, diagnosis, or treatment.
 If you have any medical questions or concerns, please talk to your healthcare practitioner.